-Jack Frazier is an exceptional writer who writes with a spectacular level of clarity and thought.
+Jack Frazier is an exceptional writer with a spectacular level of clarity.
 The Great American Hemp Industry is a fantastic resource for anyone looking to expand their knowledge of hemp beyond the basics.

 Hemp Horizons by John Roulac (1997)

 Hemp Horizons represents John Roulac’s deep dive into the world of industrial hemp farming.
-This book offers insight into the ways in which hemp farming could impact the environment, global economy, the individual farmer, and day-to-day life.
+This book offers insight into the ways hemp farming could impact the environment, global economy, individual farmers, and day-to-day life.

 Hemp Horizons offers new and valuable insights on farming that are perfect for someone interested in the complicated workings of hemp cultivation.

 Any one of these six books is an amazing way to learn more about hemp as well as the fascinating hemp industry.
 Looking for even more captivating reads?
 No worries, we’ve got you covered!
 Click here for more recommended books, or check out this list of selections from the National Hemp Association.
 Happy reading!